WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 ## Table captions

+If your document or article contains only one table, the table doesn't need a caption.
+However, ensure that the table succeeds the [introductory statement](#introductory-sentences).

 ## Table formatting

 - Arrange the rows in a logical order; if there is no logical order, arrange them alphabetically.